-- You can wield a weapon in your off-hand instead of a shield. - Only one-handed weapons can be placed in your off-hand (no hand-and-a-half weapons). - You receive an attack with this weapon which is calculated as if you had 3 fewer points of strength and dexterity.

-• The extra attack is only gained if this is a regular, flanking, or controlled retreat attack.
+- You can wield a weapon in your off-hand instead of a shield. - You receive an attack with this weapon which is calculated as if you had 3 fewer points of strength and dexterity. - The extra attack is only gained if this is a regular, flanking, or controlled retreat attack.